Overseas Workday Relief.

 Overseas workday relief paid as foreign income

-If you are a non-dom UK resident and you meet all the above criteria, if you then work overseas for a period of the tax year, provided that pay is paid to a bank account overseas e.g. an offshore account in the Isle of Man or Jersey or whatever it might be or to another country bank account provided it is that money is not bought back into the UK then you will not pay any tax on it.
+If you are a non-dom UK resident and you meet all the above criteria, if you then work overseas for a period of the tax year, provided that pay is paid to a bank account overseas e.g. an offshore account in the Isle of Man or Jersey or whatever it might be or to another country bank account provided that money is not bought back into the UK then you will not pay any tax on it.
 It is treated as foreign income, not remitted.

 How long can I claim overseas workday relief?